Best Sanders for Furniture

 They are quality sandpaper for power sanders (not cheap sandpaper that doesn’t work well.)

-diablo sanding disc and surfprep sanding film
+diablo sanding disc and surfprep sanding film sheets

 They don’t rip and tear like regular sandpaper does, and they stay abrasive longer than regular sandpaper.

-Diablo’s Sanding Discs come in the 5″ orbital size, but I still stick them on my 3×4″ SurfPrep and let the excess overhang. haha
+Diablo’s sanding discs come in the 5″ orbital size, but I still stick them on my 3×4″ SurfPrep and let the excess overhang. haha

 There are a lot of different sanders on the market, but not all of them are created equal.
-When choosing the best sander for furniture refinishing project, it’s important to consider your needs and budget.

 We hope this post has helped you narrow down your choices and find the perfect sander for your project!